 EU Novel Food List: Commission Implementing Regulation 2017/2470 establishes a list of novel foods authorized in the EU.
 Entries in the list include specifications, conditions of use, additional labeling requirements and post-monitoring requirements.
-This Implementing Regulation is amended every time a new novel food is authorized.
-The latest consolidated version of the text is available here.

 Novel Food Status: Food business operators are responsible for verifying whether the food they intend to market in the EU is novel or not.
 Novel Food regulation 2015/2283 provides for a consultation process when the status of a food or food ingredient is unsure.
 Commission Implementing Regulation 2018/456 lists the procedural steps that food business operators must follow to consult with the competent authority of the Member State where they first intend to market their product.
 A list of the competent Member State authorities is available on the Commission's website.
 For detailed information see GAIN report "New EU Law on Novel Food Status Determination."